fmitech/employee-manual/index.md

 > Under Linux running Gnome (e.g. Ubuntu) you can use a port of GitX called [Git](https://github.com/jessevdk/gitg).
 The tool can be invoked via the `gitg` command

 When making a commit, bring up GitX via the `gitx` command.
-The GitX GUI is composed of two main views, the *History View* and the *Commit View* - both pretty self explanitory.
+The GitX GUI is composed of two main views, the *History View* and the *Commit View* - both pretty self explanatory.
 To review and commit your changes, switch to the Commit View.

 {:.figure}
 ![Gitx History View](./images/manual/gitx-histView.png)